 Because handicapped races are often quite open affairs, it’s no major surprise to discover that no horse has won it more than once during its previous nine outings.
 Equally, because the race is only open to conditional jockeys, therefore suggestive of the fact that once they’ve won it they’re likely to be more successful over the coming year, no jockey has ever won it more than once either.

 The same restrictions are not in place for trainers, however.
 Willie Mullins has won it four times (2011, 2014, 2015 & 2021) and like many Cheltenham races he holds the record.
 Paul Nicholls has won it twice, first in 2013 then again in 2016.
-Gordon Elliott’s is the other trainer to achieve a double with back-to-back wins in 2017 and 2018.
+Gordon Elliott’s is another trainer to achieve a double with back-to-back wins in 2017 and 2018.
 Finally Joseph O’Brien has two wins to his name in 2019 and 2022.